 Understanding Melasma and Its Challenges

-Melasma is a common skin condition characterized by brown or gray-brown patches, primarily on the face.
-It is often triggered by sun exposure, hormonal changes, and genetic factors, making it a persistent and challenging condition to treat (source).
-The condition is more prevalent in women and can vary in appearance based on skin tone, which affects both diagnosis and treatment approaches (source).
-Due to its deep-rooted pigment cells, melasma often requires professional intervention beyond over-the-counter products.
+Melasma is a common skin condition characterized by brown or gray-brown patches, primarily affecting women aged 20 to 40, especially those with darker skin tones.
+It is often triggered by factors such as UV exposure, hormonal changes, and genetic predisposition (source).
+The persistent nature of melasma and its deep-rooted pigment cells make it difficult to treat with over-the-counter products, necessitating professional intervention (source).
+This condition is more common in women and can vary in severity and appearance based on skin tone (source).

 The Role of Chemical Peels in Treating Melasma